Alexandra Arrivillaga is a Successful Businesswoman and Entrepreneur

 In the years that followed, Alexandra entered the work force full-time, but arranged her schedule so that she could continue coursework towards a Master’s in Management at Cambridge University.
-She did just that, and completed the work for a 2 year full-time program in 1.5 years while maintaining a full-time job.
+She did just that, and completed the work for a two year full-time program in just a year and a half while maintaining a full-time job.
 Alexandra felt that this degree gave her some insight into management and felt that she could apply these lessons directly to her job.
 A few years later, Alexandra returned to academia and completed coursework at Concord Law School (CA).
-In 2018, Alexandra received her PhD in Business in Organizational Behavior at North Central University in Minneapolis, Minnesota.
-Alexandra plans to continue her legal studies in Boston.
+In 2018, Alexandra received her PhD in Business in Organizational Behavior at North Central University in Minneapolis (MN).

 In addition to Alexandra Arrivillaga’s lifetime devotion to bettering herself through education, she has made a real point of seeing as much of the world as possible.
 Alexandra began traveling in college and since then, she hasn’t been able to stop.
 She jumps at the chance to explore different cultures and ways of living through experiences abroad.
 Not only does Alexandra crave the excitement of experiencing something new, but she feels that these travels have taught her so much and made her much more cognizant of her role in a global community.
 To date, Alexandra has visited over 50 countries and looks forward to traveling and adding more to her list.
 However, one of the most meaningful trips that she’s taken was to Colombia.
 Alexandra comes from the traditional De Castro family of Barranquilla, Colombia, where her great grandfather, Diego A. De Castro, was the city’s first governor.